GLBRC/delila/README.md

     After running the docker run command you should see a container ID written in the terminal.

-    It will look something like the following (the actualy digits and letters may be different):
+    It will look something like the following (the actual digits and letters may be different):

         22d098e7b4cacdc346f5cadaea561a0f2d9f7bcb1833b301c603c598b409a355